spsforks/QB64-Wiki/_RGBA.md

 ## Example(s)

+## Example(s)
-*Example:* Setting a font's background color alpha to clear to overlay a second text color.
+ Setting a font's background color alpha to clear to overlay a second text color.

 ```vb